-By being Africa’s oldest rainforest the Udzungwa Mountains National Park truly has a unique ecosystem with a breathtaking scenery.
+By being Africa’s oldest rainforest the Udzungwa Mountains National Park truly has a unique ecosystem with breathtaking scenery.
 In a wide arch that runs over 800 kilometers down the eastern part of Tanzania are seven ancient mountain ranges.
 This mountain range is East Africa’s barrier against the humid wind of the Indian Ocean.
-From the rising air fall torrents of hot rain thunderstorms and lightning, and endless weeks of mist and cloud.
+From the rising air fall torrents of hot rain, thunderstorms and lightning, and endless weeks of mist and cloud.
 This pattern has existed for tens of thousands of years, creating the oldest rainforest in Africa, which is also among the oldest in the world.

 In its 1,990 sq km it has the second largest biodiversity of a national park in Africa, ranging from grassland, tropical rainforest, miombo woodland to mountain forest and steppe prides with waterfalls.
 These forests are surrounded by drier savannas, and their isolation has led to the evolution of the most unique and varied life of animals and plants in all of Africa.
 Yet the most fascinating thing about them is how unexplored they are.

 It is a naturalist’s paradise with dozens of unique species across the animal spectrum from insects to reptiles and frogs to birds and primates.
 And in addition to having a spectacular and unexplored nature with more than 400 species of birds, Udzungwa Mountains National Park is a sanctuary of many endemic and endangered species of flora and fauna.
-The protected area hold 2500 species of plants of which 25% are endemics and furthermore holds six species of primates of which five is endemic.
-A complete new species of monkey, the Sanje mangabey was discovered in as recently as 1979, and a new species of francolin (partridge family) was first discovered by scientists in 1992.
+The protected area holds 2500 species of plants of which 25% are endemic and furthermore holds six species of primates of which five are endemic.
+A complete new species of monkey, the Sanje mangabey was discovered as recently as 1979, and a new species of francolin (partridge family) was first discovered by scientists in 1992.
 The Sanje mangabey, together with Iringa red colobus, can only be found in Udzungwa National Park.
 The wildlife also includes buffalo, elephant, leopard, forest antelope, warthog and bush pig.
 Lions live in the woodlands and upper moorlands but are rarely seen.

-Being a hiker’s paradise Udzungwa Mountains offers hiking and trekking possibilities for everyone.
+Being a hiker’s paradise, Udzungwa Mountains offers hiking and trekking possibilities for everyone.
 May it be a demanding 6-day trekking route or a 1-hour elementary hike.
 As a break for the hiking visitors can have a refreshing dip in the waterfall plunge pool whilst admiring the dazzling view of the 170 m Sanje Waterfall.
 The Udzungwa Mountains are a year around destination time for hiking.